schnerring/schnerring.github.io/content/blog/deploy-azure-virtual-desktop-avd-using-terraform-and-azure-active-directory-domain-services-aadds/index.md

 }
 ```

-Then, we register the session hosts to the host pool with the `DSC` VM extension like this:
+Then, we register the session hosts to the host pool with the `DSC` VM extension:

 ```hcl
 resource "azurerm_virtual_machine_extension" "avd_register_session_host" {